 The Fifth Edition of the King's E-Lab Annual Nobel Prize Series with Katalin Karikó

-As part of our Nobel Prize series, join us for our fifth Nobel Prize lecture with Kati Karikó, whose research was crucial to the development of the Pfizer/BioNTech and Pfizer COVID-19 vaccines, as she discusses her journey and breaking barriers in the field.
+As part of our Nobel Prize series, join us for a fireside chat with Kati Karikó, whose research was crucial to the development of the Pfizer/BioNTech and Pfizer COVID-19 vaccines, as she discusses her journey and breaking barriers in the field.

 Speaker Bio: